networkx/nx-guides/content/algorithms/isomorphism/not_isomorphic.md

 One thing that immediately jumps out is that all graphs with identical degree distribution appear to be organized such that they are adjacent to each other.
-A closer look at the [`nx.graph_atlas_g`][nx_gag] docstring bears this out, as degree sequence is one of the properties by which the graphs are sorted in the atlas.
+A closer look at the [`nx.graph_atlas_g`][nx_gag] docstring explains why: degree sequence is one of the properties by which the graphs are sorted in the atlas.

 Another thing we might notice is that the graph pairs with identical triangle distributions are concentrated towards the upper-left corner of the matrix.
-This too makes sense - the atlas is ordered by (among other things) increasing degree sequence; therefore the graphs with the lowest indices have the smallest values in degree sequence.
+This too makes sense --- the atlas is ordered by (among other things) increasing degree sequence.
+Therefore the graphs with the lowest indices have the smallest values in degree sequence.
 A triangle requires *at least 3 nodes* to have degree of at least 2 - which means the upper-left corner of the matrix contains all the graph pairs where there